 1. A Family History of Toenail Fungus

 “Toenail fungal infection can be affected by heredity and some families are more prone to it than others.
-In these cases, toenail fungus is sometimes seen at an earlier age” .
-According to the American Academy of Family Physicians, toenail fungus is most common in men over age 60.
+In these cases, toenail fungus is sometimes seen at an earlier age”.
+According to the American Academy of Family Physicians, men over age 60 are most likely to get toenail fungus.
 If you have a family history of toenail fungal infections, take time to inspect your feet daily and see a podiatrist if you suspect toenail fungus.

 2. Toenail Fungus and Other Health Conditions